• Home

 Comments

-The work was shot on 28 December 2010 on a private game reserve in the Northern province in South Africa, The piece was largely unplanned and arose from my chance discovery of an old violin at a family members’ home a few days prior to the trip.
+RECITAL The work was filmed in late December 2010 on a private game reserve in the Northern province in South Africa.
+It was largely unplanned and arose from my chance discovery of an old violin at a family member’s home a few days prior to the trip.

 • Archives